danielgarciaalhama/tcltools/tclunit/README.md

 }
 ```

 The test command is used to define the tests.
-The idea is like defining a procedure, but using ::tclunit::test instead of using the proc command:
+The idea is to define them in the same way that the procedures are defined but using ::tclunit::test instead of the proc command:
 ```tcl
 ::tclunit::test TESTNAME {
    ...